Bloomsbury Group: Rejection of bourgeois habits

-Bloomsbury reacted against current social rituals, "the bourgeois habits ... the conventions of Victorian life" with their emphasis on public achievement, in favour of a more informal and private focus on personal relationships and individual pleasure.
+Bloomsbury reacted against current upper class English social rituals, "the bourgeois habits ... the conventions of Victorian life" with their emphasis on public achievement, in favour of a more informal and private focus on personal relationships and individual pleasure.
 E. M. Forster for example approved of "the decay of smartness and fashion as factors, and the growth of the idea of enjoyment", and asserted that "if I had to choose between betraying my country and betraying my friend, I hope I should have the guts to betray my country".

 The Group "believed in pleasure ...
 They tried to get the maximum of pleasure out of their personal relations.
 If this meant triangles or more complicated geometric figures, well then, one accepted that too".
 Yet at the same time, they shared a sophisticated, civilized, and highly articulated ideal of pleasure.
 As Virginia Woolf put it, their "triumph is in having worked out a view of life which was not by any means corrupt or sinister or merely intellectual; rather ascetic and austere indeed; which still holds, and keeps them dining together, and staying together, after 20 years".